Surrender Control – BT5: What does it actually mean to ‘surrender’ control?

 Please follow the BLOG Etiquette to stay on topic and pass the moderator’s check.
 Bold, underlined text below = future links to the BLOG pages.

-Absolute surrender or submission or subjugation is the essence of repentance.
-Jesus made this clear to everyone, even very religious people: “Unless you repent, you will all likewise perish” (a), and to many hard-working churches like those in Ephesus: “I have this against you: You have abandoned the unconditional-love you had at first [in time].
+Absolute surrender or submission or subjugation or subordination is the essence of repentance.
+Jesus made this clear to everyone, even very religious people: “Unless you repent, you will all likewise perish” (a), and to many hard-working, older churches like those in Ephesus: “I have this against you: You have aphiemi ‘permitted to depart, so abandoned’ the unconditional-love you had at first [in time].
 Remember therefore from where you have fallen; repent, and do/act the first/foremost doings/works.
-If not, I will come to you and remove your lampstand from its place, unless your repent” (b). <Notes> a) Luke 13:3, 5, b) Revelation 2:4-5.
+If not, I will come to you and remove your lampstand (the presence of the Holy Spirit) from its place, unless you repent” (b). <Notes> a) Luke 13:3, 5, b) Revelation 2:4-5.

-As Christian musicians, if we want the Lord to shine His light through us into the world, then we have to be in an intimate, communal fellowship with Him, experiencing a deep love relationship with Him, because that ‘light’ is the unconditional-love of Christ.
-The only way to do this is through total surrender, subjugation, or submission to Christ being our Lord or Supreme Master and Owner.
+As Christian musicians, if we want the Lord to shine His light through us into the world, then we have to be in an intimate, communal relationship with Him, experiencing a deep love relationship with Him, because that ‘light’ is the unconditional-love of Christ that He shares with.
+The only way to do this is through total surrender, subjugation, subordination, or submission to Christ being our Lord or Supreme Master and Owner.
 We need to repent from being “the captain of our own ship” and turn to ‘Jesus as Lord’ and publicly confess this at our water-baptism, but then privately remain connected to Jesus as branches in the Vine if we want to continue to experience His genuine-life-giving unconditional-love flowing into us and through us to the world.